Differential Geometry of Contextuality: Applications

-Related to it is the embedding of the model into a simplex theory, where the states form a simplex, which is the definition of classical theory.
-In GPTs, such an embedding is a set of linear maps, each map to a set of objects, such that the valuation is preserved.
-A way to see that a theory is contextual is to impose the embedding and to show that the sets of objects in the model are not embedded in the respective sets of objects in the simplex theory, thus violating the valuation map.
-Following the diagram \ref{diagram}, there are two ways to see that a contextual GPT cannot be embedded in a classical theory because of contextuality.
-Notice that a classical theory is defined by the commutation of the diagram: it is its own natural hidden variable theory.
-As a result, \begin{itemize} \item in the geometrical view, it cannot have a non-trivial curvature to correct the valuation, and any theory that has such a curvature cannot be represented by a classical theory; \item in the topological view, a classical theory shows no topological failure, so monodromy is impossible, and a theory with monodromy cannot be represented by a classical theory. \end{itemize}
+The embedding of the model into a classical GPT is equivalent to an ontic representation.
+In GPTs, such an embedding is a set of linear maps, each mapping to a set of objects that form the processes, such that the valuation is preserved.
+One way to determine if a theory is contextual is to verify that for every embedding in any classical GPT, a valuation map is not preserved.
+Another way is to show that if the map preserves the valuation functions, then for any embedding, at least one set of objects will be larger than the respective set of objects in the classical model.
+In the topological view, a classical model exhibits no topological failure, thus monodromy is impossible, and a theory with monodromy for all ontic representations cannot be represented by a classical model.
+The impossibility of embedding while preserving the valuation function implies the expression of these failures by imposing the valuation on them, which also characterizes contextual behavior.

-Again, all these notions are just different ways to explain to our classical eyes what contextuality is.
+All these non-classical notions are just different ways to explain to our classical eyes what contextuality is.
 They are just different representations of this phenomenon.